QuiteAFancyEmerald/QuiteAFancyEmerald/README.md

 Well here are some things about me:🌺

 - I like watching anime... maybe too much of it.
-Don't ask what my favorite is!
 - I enjoy working with Java and C#.
 I also like to do many fun projects.
 - Also a game developer who mains in C#.
 - Gotta love Hollow Knight 🎮